Cavuno

 • Soft 404 signals: Tells Google the content is gone

-• Redirect candidates: High-traffic expired pages can redirect
+• Redirect candidates: High-traffic expired pages can redirect to similar jobs

 Best practices for job expiry